This month was all about settling down and working hard with a few days of extreme stress and joyful celebrations thrown in for good measure.

 Yelapa was incredible, but it was also very expensive.
 I shouldn’t have been surprised, knowing that supplies have to be delivered by boat, but we ended up paying US prices for much of our time there.
 Accommodation options and food didn’t offer particularly great value for money.

-We stayed at the peaceful Yelapa Oasis ($90 a night) in an open-air casita, where bullfrogs and iguanas roamed both the gardens and our bedroom.
+We stayed at the peaceful Yelapa Oasis ($90 a night — unfortunately, it later closed in 2020) in an open-air casita, where bullfrogs and iguanas roamed both the gardens and our bedroom.
 Being open-air, the front of our casita had no wall, or even a door, which took a little getting used to.
 I soon grew to love it, as we went to sleep with the sounds of crickets and woke up to the crowing of roosters.

 Getting away from our electronic devices, of which we have far too many, was wonderful.
 I felt like I was taking my first true vacation in years, with nothing to do but relax in a hammock, read a book and sunbathe on the beach.